sergioamorim/tasiap_backup/README.md

 builtin backup mechanism from the routerboard as well as rsc script files from the export command - deployed;
-+ **myauth**: has functions to retrieve MyAuth backups over sftp, to detect anomalies on the backup files and to delete old backups from the server - in progress;
++ **myauth**: has functions to retrieve MyAuth backups over sftp, to detect anomalies on the backup files and to delete old backups from the server - deployed;
 + **ssh_client**: the goal of this module is to create ssh connections to serve as a tool which other modules can use (as the routerboard module mentioned above) - deployed.